 1. Read your Bible

 In 1 Thessalonians 5:17, Paul gives us a simple command: “Pray constantly.”
 That’s pretty simple.
-And if arguably the most influential Christian writer of all time tells us we should do something constantly, it seems like we should take heed of it.
-Obviously, this does not mean that you walk around all day with your head bowed and your eyes closed.
+And if arguably the most influential Christian writer of all time tells us we should do something constantly, it seems like we should take heed.
+Obviously, this does not mean you walk around all day with your head bowed and your eyes closed.
 Don’t be that guy!
 It does mean that you maintain an attitude of prayer throughout the day.
-It means stopping to pray for folks as they pop into your head throughout the day.
+It means stopping to pray for folks as they pop into your head.
 Spending time in communion with God through prayer will remind you of His compassion and care for you and your church.

 3. Spend time in nature